MoFEM/mofem-cephas/mofem/doc/markdown/how_to_compile_program.md

-# Compile the Default User Module
+# Compile the Basic User Module

-You will need to compile the Default User Module if you change any file related to C++ source codes that are located in
+You will need to compile the Basic User Module if you change any file related to C++ source codes that are located in
 ```
   $HOME/mofem_install/mofem-cephas/mofem/users_modules/
 ```
-The changes include those when you modify codes for Default User Module or when you add a new module of your own and change its source code.
+The changes include those when you modify codes for Basic User Module or when you add a new module of your own and change its source code.

-You can compile both the Default User Module and your own module (if any) by running the following command lines
+You can compile both the Basic User Module and your own module (if any) by running the following command lines

 ```